seandearnaley/code-diagram-generator/README.md

 2. Start the Next.js frontend:

    - Navigate to the `nextjs/` directory.
-   - Install the Node.js dependencies using `npm install`.
+   - Install the Node.js dependencies using `pnpm install`.
-   - Run the Next.js development server using `npm run dev`.
+   - Run the Next.js development server using `pnpm run dev`.

 3. Access the application:
    - The FastAPI backend will be running at `http://localhost:8000`.